Peak Physio is one of the few clinics to offer Shockwave Therapy in Dublin.

-Shockwave works by delivering compressed air though the hand piece, this causes acustic energy which transmits into the underlying tissue, resulting in
+Shockwave Therapy works by delivering compressed air though the hand piece, this causes acoustic energy which transmits into the underlying tissue, resulting in;

-- An inflammatory response, the body responds by increase metabolic activity and blood flow around the site of injury.
+- An inflammatory response, the body responds by increasing metabolic activity and blood flow around the site of injury.
 This stimulates the healing process.

 - Blocking of the pain transmission through the pain gate mechanism and its effect on sensory nerves.

 - Stimulates Osteophytes ( Bone building cells) which helps with bone healing and growth.

 We use the Chattanooga Intel RPW.
 With this type of Shockwave device the energy is spread over a large surface area.
 The device produces a low to medium energy level.

 Pneumatically generated shockwaves are introduced into the body over a large (radial) surface area by means of a movable head piece.